 This medieval bollock dagger is based on a museum example.
 Three ball bollock daggers were mainly found in France and this is a typical example using bronze fittings and a strong piercing triangular blade.

-Twisted carved boxwood grip, double layer veg tan leather sheath with bronze chape.
+Twisted carved boxwood grip, double layer, black veg tan leather sheath with bronze chape.

 Blade length 30cm/11.5"

 Overall length 40cm/16"